calbert-hall/cypress-multithread-local/README.md

+# Multithreading locally w/Cypress
+We're utilizing the [cypress-parallel](https://www.npmjs.com/package/cypress-parallel) plugin to have each spec file run on a different thread.

+Installation:
+1. Either set your APPLITOOLS_API_KEY in your environment, or hard-code it in the configuration.
+2. `npm install`
+3. `npm run cy:parallel`

 # Applitools Tutorial - Cypress

 Get started with Applitools Eyes visual testing with this example of using the [Cypress](https://www.cypress.io/) and the [Eyes Cypress SDK](https://www.npmjs.com/package/@applitools/eyes-cypress).